SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

   deactivate SwedbankPay
 ```

-### Reversal Sequence
+### Reversal Sequence for Mobile Apps

-Reversal can only be done on a payment where there are some captured amount not
+`Reversal` can only be done on a payment where there are some captured amount not
 yet reversed.

 ```mermaid